ballerina-platform/ballerina-dev-website/swan-lake/learn/deployment/docker.md

 3. Build the Ballerina source file/project (e.g., `ballerina build source.bal`).

-## Usecases
+## Use cases

 ### Running a Ballerina service in a Docker container

-This usecase shows how to run a Ballerina service in a Docker container.
+This use case shows how to run a Ballerina service in a Docker container.
 The sample below demonstrates running a simple Ballerina hello world service in a Docker container.

 #### Prerequisites